-Website title tags are the deciding factor on whether a user clicks or passes up on your site.
-When done right, a website title can bring the target audience for your website.
+Website title tags are the deciding factor on whether a user clicks or passes upon your site.
+When done right, a website title can bring the target audience to your website.

 For this, you have to take your website SEO into consideration.
 A compelling SEO title is a mix of many ingredients, just like a Michelin star-worthy dish.